LLEK10294U Design of Experiments and Optimization

 - Type of assessment

-- Oral examination, 20 minThe students will hand in a written group report on project work.
+- Oral examination, 20 minThe students will hand in a written (group or individual) report on project work.
 At the individual oral examination the students discuss the results from their projects and the curriculum of the course with the examiners.
 No preparation time.

 Weight: Oral examination in project report and curriculum 100%